obonaventure/cnp3/book/network/network.rst

 The Routing Information Protocol (RIP) is the simplest routing protocol that was standardised for the TCP/IP protocol suite.
 RIP is defined in :rfc:`2453`.
 Additional information about RIP may be found in [Malkin1999]_

 RIP routers periodically exchange RIP messages.
 The format of these messages is show below.
-A RIP message is sent inside a UDP segment with destination port set to `521`.
+A RIP message is sent inside a UDP segment whose destination port is set to `521`.
 A RIP message contains several fields.
 The `Cmd` field indicates whether the RIP message is a request or a response.
 Routers send one of more RIP response messages every 30 seconds.
-These messages contain the summary of the router's routing table.
+These messages contain the distance vectors that summarize the router's routing table.
 The RIP requests messages can be used by routers or hosts to query other routers about the content of their routing table.
 A typical usage is when a router boots and wants to receive quickly the RIP responses from its neighbours to compute its own routing table.
 The current version of RIP is version 2 defined in :rfc:`2453` for IPv4 and :rfc:`2080` for IPv6.

 .. figure:: fig/network-fig-094-c.png